A Guide to the Ernest J. Gaines Center

 - Throughout "Bloodline", religion plays a role.
 Think about Eddie visiting Reverend Simmons and Sonny praying in "A Long Day in November" and then think about Aunt Fe praying before she dies at the end of "Just Like a Tree."
 What role does religion play in the stories in "Bloodline"?
 What other representations of religion appear in the stories?

-- In 1972, a school district in Texas recommended that the book version of "A Long Day in November" should not be added to the elementary school libraries because of "questionable" content including Madame Toussaint.
-After reading Gaines' comments on the book below, do you agree or disagree with the district's recommendation.
-(The district's statement is page 10 of the link above.)
+- In 1972, a school district in Texas (PDF) recommended that the book version of "A Long Day in November" should not be added to the elementary school libraries because of "questionable" content including Madame Toussaint.
+After reading Gaines' comments on the book, do you agree or disagree with the district's recommendation?
+(The district's statement (PDF) is on page 10.)

 - What is the relationship between, or more specifically the movement from, Procter Lewis in "Three Men" to Copper in "Bloodline"?
 Does this movement, in any way, carry over into the final story "Just Like a Tree?"

-- The stories in "Bloodline" take place around the fictional town of Bayonne (New Roads, LA) and in St. Raphael Parish in Louisiana.
+- The stories in Bloodline take place around the fictional town of Bayonne (New Roads, LA) and in St. Raphael Parish in Louisiana.
 Sherwood Anderson, James Joyce, and William Faulkner all have short story cycles that occur around specific locales.
 In fact, Anderson's Winesburg, Ohio; Joyce's Dubliners; and Faulkner's books contain maps of the areas they write about in their stories.
-Have students create a map of the places in Gaines' "Bloodline" then present their maps to the class.
+Have students create a map of the places in Gaines's Bloodline then present their maps to the class.
 These can be done either on Google Maps or by hand.

-- Each of the stories in "Bloodline" contain a first person narrator.
-"Just Like a Tree" contains multiple first person narrators.
+- Each of the stories in Bloodline contains a first-person narrator.
+"Just Like a Tree" contains multiple first-person narrators.
 Have students examine one of the stories and how the narrator functions in the story.
-Then, have students rewrite a section of the story from another characters' point of view.
+Then, have students rewrite a section of the story from other characters' point of view.
 For example, students could write a section of "Bloodline" from Copper's point of view.
 In the same manner, students could rewrite a section from "A Long Day in November" where Sonny sees his father Eddie speaking with someone else from Eddie's point of view.